 - Repeat this step for the front axle.

-- Note: you may want to add some more glue to the caps on the rear axle to give it some added weight.
+- Note: you may want to add more glue to the caps on the rear axle to give it some added weight.
 This will keep the car tires from just spinning when the car is ready.
 Another tip would be to use a little Playdough to pack in the caps.

 Now that your car is built… Attach the rubber band to the front structure support.
-I personally did not have any rubber bands, so my son made me a quick one out of his Rainbow Loom bands.
+I did not have rubber bands, so my son made me a quick one out of his Rainbow Loom bands.

 Now it is time to let your kids have some fun & learn about force, motion, kinetic energy, recycling, and more!

-Hint: Be careful if you make it while their friends are around… they will start placing orders! haha!
+Hint: Be careful if you make it while their friends are around… they will start placing orders!
+Haha!

 Check out our video of our DIY Rubber Band Racer & watch it go!